RobertVejvoda/greetings-camunda/readme.md

 ## The process description

-Expecting a sad person having difficulties learning new language and it would make her happier if someone greets him.
-But depending on his learning skills (Score Person Learning Curve) he desires the greeting or not.
+Expecting a sad person having difficulties learning a new language and it would make her happier if someone greets her.
+But depending on her learning skills (Score Person Learning Curve) she may desire the greeting or not.
 If her score is more than 30% she receives greeting by email.
 If less, it generates a business error and sends email to administrator.
 Yes, cruel world.

 ### BPMN Workflow